Dr Helen C M Smith

 Telephone: 01326 254186

-Dr Helen Smith is a lecturer in renewable energy, with a primary research focus on resource assessment for marine energy developments.
-Her main area of interest is the application and development of numerical wave models for both resource prediction and assessment of potential impacts due to marine energy devices, plus wider applications such as marine aquaculture.
-Her work also contributes to the other research activity in the Offshore Renewable Energy group, which includes hydrodynamics and marine operations, and offshore reliability.
+Dr Helen Smith is a Lecturer in Renewable Energy, with a primary research focus on resource and impact assessment for the marine environment.
+Her main area of interest is the development of numerical tools to support 'blue growth' in areas such as marine energy and aquaculture, through enhanced understanding of the wave and tidal regimes and the potential impacts on the physical marine environment.
+Her work also contributes to the other research activity in the Offshore Renewable Energy group, which includes hydrodynamics and marine operations, offshore reliability, and offshore technology.

-Helen teaches on the undergraduate Clean Energy programme, leading modules on ‘Applied Computing for Energy Studies’ and ‘Marine Renewable Energy’.
-She contributes to the Industrial Doctoral Centre for Offshore Renewable Energy (IDCORE), where she leads the ‘Marine Renewable Resource Assessment’ module and acts as primary/secondary academic supervisor for five EngD research engineers.
-She is primary supervisor for three PhD and EngD students, Jon Hardwick, David Haverson and Robert Clayton, who are working on projects addressing wave-current interaction, impacts of tidal energy development in Ramsey Sound, and addressing uncertainties in tidal energy resource assessment.
+Helen teaches on the undergraduate Renewable Energy Engineering programme, leading modules on ‘Applied Computing for Energy Studies’ and ‘Marine Renewable Energy’.
+She contributes to the Industrial Doctoral Centre for Offshore Renewable Energy (IDCORE), where she leads the ‘Marine Renewable Resource Assessment’ module.
+She is primary supervisor for five PhD and EngD students (Jon Hardwick, Lucy Tilsley, Robert Clayton, Kathryn Mackinnon and Rachel Vezza), who are working on projects ranging from hydrodynamic modelling and analysis to environmental impacts of tidal lagoons and solutions to bio-fouling for tidal energy developments.

 Helen completed her PhD at the University of Exeter’s Penryn Campus, entitled 'Modelling for resource and environmental impact assessments of wave farms'.
 She also holds an MSc in Hydrography from Plymouth University and a BA in Physics from the University of Oxford.